rynewu224/GraphDA/README.md

 # GraphDA
-This is a PyTorch implementation for Unsupervised Domain Adaptation on Graph Classification
+This is a PyTorch implementation of Unsupervised Domain Adaptation for Graph Classification

 ## Requirements
 * numpy==1.15.1